DarshanchGIT/Simple-Calculator/README.md

 ## 💡 Usage

-To use the calculator, open the [Simple Calculator](https://darshanchgit.github.io/Simple-Calculator/) in your web browser.
+To use the calculator, open the <a href="https://darshanchgit.github.io/Simple-Calculator/" target="_blank">Simple Calculator</a> in your web browser.
 Enter numbers and select operations to perform calculations.
 The result will be displayed on the screen.

 ## 📂 Project Structure